lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 Type the above query into the ADQL Query block and click on the "Search" button in the bottom-left corner to execute.
 Remember to set the "Row Limit" to be a small number, such as 10000, when testing queries.
-The search results will populate the same **Results View**, as shown above using the Single Table Query interface.
+The search results will populate the same **Results View**, as shown above using the UI assisted Query interface.

 To do the same query with magnitudes: